A6M2 Model 21 Zero Manufacture Number ?

 Wreckage

-This wreck is listed on a post war RAN hydrographic survey of the harbor, but seems to have been forgotten since then.
+This plane was discovered postwar and is listed on a Royal Australian Navy (RAN) hydrographic survey of Wewak Harbor.
+Afterwards, the plane wreck was forgotten.
 The wreckage consists of the cockpit section, wings and engine.
 The tail is missing, broken off behind the cockpit.

 Justin Taylan dove the wreck in 2003: